 The WikEM Team, welcomes Dr. Neil Young to the editorial staff as our new Assistant Editor.
 His current contributions to the wiki and peer review of existing content has been extensive.
 He consistently ranks at the top of our contributor list.
 As we previously described, the WikEM review process requires that all wiki edits must be fact checked by our editorial staff.
 We are all excited to have Neil join our team!

 Dr. Young started his interest in medicine when after high school he joined the military.
 He served for over 5 years with the Navy and Marine Corps as a Hospital Corpsman, providing medical care on ship, in hospitals, and in the field.
 He underwent advance training in combat medicine and military instructorship.
-His tour in Iraq with an infantry battalion confirmed his desire… Read more
+His tour in Iraq with an infantry battalion confirmed his desire to… Read more